gojek/ziggurat/README.md

 - app-name - Refers to the name of the application.
 Used to namespace queues and metrics.
 - nrepl-server - Port on which the repl server will be hosted
-- enable-streams-uncaught-exception-handling - If set to true, it adds a handler to Kafka Streams for dealing with uncaught exceptions.
-Currently, this handler just logs the name of the stream thread and the exception message.
 - default-api-timeout-ms-config - Specifies the timeout (in milliseconds) for client APIs.
 This configuration is used as the default timeout for all client operations that do not specify a timeout parameter.
 The recommended value for Ziggurat based apps is 600000 ms (10 minutes).
 - stream-router - Configs related to all the Kafka streams the application is reading from